 I welcomed Dr Simpson’s speech:

-Dr Simpson is aware of my view that I feel that informed consent to cognitive assessment is important [the above written by an elderly patient recently] .
+Dr Simpson is aware of my view that I feel that informed consent to cognitive assessment is essential [the above was written by an elderly patient undergoing cognitive assessment].
 Dr Simpson said to parliament:

 My concern here is that our elders will find that they have no choice in such assessments.
 I am interested in ethics.
 For me this means listening to experience.